 - Increased appetite

-As withdrawal symptoms can be very hard, even painful, it’s not uncommon that they make people relapse into smoking and using snus.
-Being motivated and having access to good aids are thus important elements of persevering and staying away from tobacco.
+As withdrawal symptoms can be very hard, even painful, it’s not uncommon that they make people relapse into smoking.
+Maintaining motivation and having access to helpful stop smoking products are important elements of persevering and staying away from tobacco.

 What happens in the body when you quit smoking?

-A body used to a regular intake of tobacco and nicotine is going to react when there is a sudden stop to this regular dose.
-There are, as a matter of fact, side effects of quitting smoking.
-From a holistic perspective, it’s obviously only positive to give up cigarettes and snus, and in the long-term your body will be both healthier and more energetic.
+A body used to a regular intake of tobacco and nicotine will react when once you stop smoking.
+There are, side effects of quitting smoking.
+However, giving up cigarettes, will make you healthier and more energetic.

-Therefore, even with difficult withdrawal syndromes, one should keep the positive effects of being a non-smoker in mind. 👍
+To help deal with the difficult withdrawal symptoms, you should focus on the positive benefits of being a non-smoker. 👍

-Early effects (within a day from the last cigarette)
+Early benefits (within one day from the last cigarette)

-- The carbon monoxide content in your blood drops to normal levels after 8 hours
+- Carbon monoxide content in your blood drops to normal levels, after 8 hours

-- Even the risk of heart attack drops after 24 hours
+- Risk of heart attack drops, at 24 hours

-- Both lungs and blood circulation improves noticeably (within 2-12 weeks).
-You will, for example, notice that walks and other everyday activities become easier.
+- Lungs and blood circulation improves noticeably, You may notice that walks and other everyday activities become easier.

 - Healthier skin with more natural tones

-- Your immune system will have recovered a year after having quit smoking, meaning you are less prone to colds, allergies and other infections.
+- Immune system will recover, meaning you will be less prone to colds, allergies and other infections.

 - Significantly reduced risk of heart attack.